- Support in your community

 If there is a positive case of COVID-19 in your school:

-The North East Health Protection Team will contact the school headteacher and carry out a risk assessment to identify who has been in close contact with the positive case during the infectious period.
+Someone from the Gateshead Council Public Health Team will contact the school headteacher and carry out a risk assessment to identify who has been in close contact with the positive case during the infectious period.
 They will then advise the Headteacher of anyone in their school who needs to self-isolate and a letter will be sent to parents/carers telling them their child needs to self-isolate.

 If the test results are negative